Devesh-Darji/Prediction-of-Housing-prices/README.md

 # Prediction-of-Housing-prices
-This is a ML project which predicts the houses prices based on various factors
+This is a ML project which predicts the housing prices based on various factors